CI / CD

 part.

-You can also use these steps to get alerts and notifications in case your build fails.
+You can also use these steps to get alerts and notifications in case your build fails, by defining a step that will provide you with status updates, (for example, on Slack) when your application is deployed.